floesche/StateMachineLib/README.md

   - workaround is to add your own history state in a user-defined context and manually assign it on each state's enter callbacks.
 - unwanted callback execution if immediate transition is called in exit/enter callbacks
   - consider using immediate transition on update callbacks only (for now)

-### TODO
-- stop `handleTransition` if one of the callbacks on exit/enter calls an immediate transition